furious-programming/Niut/README.md

-*This document will be completed in the near future.*
+*This document will be completed in the far or near future.*